Mozu/core-theme/README.md

      - Much easier development workflow--no more "overrides" and maintaining a references directory!
      - Much easier merging in of Core Theme upgrades--you can use Git's existing, famously robust merge tools!
    - To support this new workflow, we've overhauled the Yeoman generator for Mozu themes. **This is the recommended method for creating and upgrading Mozu themes.**
-     - Install the new theme generator with `npm install -g yo generator-mozu-theme2`
+     - Install the new theme generator with `npm install -g yo generator-mozu-theme`
-     - Run it with `yo mozu-theme2`
+     - Run it with `yo mozu-theme`
      - Run it in an empty directory to create a new theme, or an existing theme directory to **upgrade the existing theme in-place to use the new inheritance system!**
 * Improvements to the build process:
    - We have removed use of the Bower frontend package manager from the Core theme.
 The much larger and faster NPM package manager, already in use for build tool dependencies, is now used for frontend dependencies as well.
 There is a simple script in the Gruntfile which copies dependencies into the `scripts/vendor` directory that Bower used to maintain.